 Unfortunately, deferring your pension into DROP may cause you to pay more federal income taxes in certain cases.
 An additional early distribution tax of 10% of the taxable pension received applies to certain payments received by a Pensioner before age 59 1⁄2.
 Most Pensioners need not be particularly concerned about this additional tax because they qualify for one or both of two major exceptions to this tax.
-First, you are not subject to the additional tax if you leave Active Service in or after the year you attain age 50 (age 55 for Members who terminated before August 17, 2006).
-Second, even if you terminate Active Service before the year you attain age 50, you are not subject to the additional tax if you receive only substantially equal monthly pension payments until after you attained age 591/2.
+First, you are not subject to the additional tax if you leave Active Service in or after the year you attain age 50.
+Second, even if you terminate Active Service before the year you attain age 50, you are not subject to the additional tax if you receive only substantially equal monthly pension payments until after you attained age 591⁄2.